Lab-Aids® EdReports Review

-Issues and Science is relevant, hands on, fun, organized, challenging, and designed for the middle school brain.
+Issues and Science is relevant, hands on, fun, organized, and challenging middle school curriculum, designed for the middle school brain.

 Students are "on fire" when they are introduced to a phenomenon and begin to ask questions and find answers for themselves through the sense-making embedded in the curriculum.

 Selecting new instructional materials is more than just buying a product, it’s the beginning of a partnership.